Churning is not a word that most of us in daily conversation. When’s the last time you heard this:

 Churning is not fun and it can be frightening to watch.
-When we are being agitated or when the peace around us is being disturbed in some violent way, our lives become uncertain and we become frightened.
-When nature churns, we have thunder storms, tornadoes, hurricanes monsoons, earthquakes, and volcanoes.
-All have devasting power and are both frightening and awesome to watch.
+When we are being agitated or when the surrounding peace is being disturbed in some violent way, our lives become uncertain and we become frightened.
+When nature churns, we have thunderstorms, tornadoes, hurricanes monsoons, earthquakes, and volcanoes.
+All have devastating power and are both frightening and awesome to watch.
 You can’t miss them.

 We forget about God.

 We say: Storms are forces of nature.
 War is won by the strongest.
 Worldwide disasters are just that, disasters.

 But what if God is churning us up?
 What if he is twisting our noses to correct our direction?
 What if the waters are being churned by God coming to rescue us from the darkness that surrounds us every day?
 What if God is doing something new?

 There are many people who claim God doesn’t do these things.
 God is love and a loving God won’t cause hurt or pain.
 For those of us who are parents, do you not discipline your children?
 When you do, is it a pleasant experience for them or even you?
 No, both the child and the parent get churned up inside.
 But that churned-up feeling causes the child to grow and caused the parent to pray and to commit to help their child do better.